-The 2020-2021 school year marks my 26th year in the classroom.
-In my current position, I teach Medieval World History at the middle school level, and I’m loving every single minute!
-The kids are great, they keep me on my toes, they make me laugh, on occasion drive me crazy, but more importantly they make me realize that I’ve found my true calling.
+During my tenure in the classroom, I taught Medieval World History at the middle school level, and I loved every single minute!
+The kids were great, they kept me on my toes, they made me laugh, on occasion drove me crazy, but more importantly they made me realize that I had found my true calling.

 I’ve been working in a 1:1 iPad classroom for ten years – which has brought its share of highs and lows – mostly high, thank God.
-Technology constantly reminds me that Murphy’s Law is just around the corner and to always have a Plan B, Plan C, and Plan D ready.
+My last two years were spent doing remote, in-person, remote, hybrid, and then in-person teaching.
+It’s been a whirlwind, but technology constantly reminded me that Murphy’s Law was just around the corner and to always have a Plan B, Plan C, and Plan D ready.

-I am currently serving as the history/social science department chair and co-technology coordinator–two positions that allow me to not only share my expertise but also indulge my passion for learning and discovery.
-I also design and facilitate technology professional development in the areas of online/blended learning, differentiation, and technology integration not only for my department and school site but also for my district.
+I served as the history/social science department chair and co-technology coordinator–two positions that allowed me to not only share my expertise but also indulge my passion for learning and discovery.
+I also designed and facilitated technology professional development in the areas of online/blended learning, differentiation, and technology integration not only for my department and school site but also for my district.

 Because I love to share the wonderful work of my students, I have had the privilege of presenting at over 75 conferences and workshops both regionally and at the national level.